wemixarchive/go-wbft/README.md

 WBFT(WEMIX Byzantine Fault Tolerant) is a consensus algorithm that emphasizes decentralization, adapting Istanbul BFT(https://github.com/ethereum/EIPs/issues/650) and QBFT(https://github.com/Consensys/qbft-formal-spec-and-verification) for use in public blockchains.
 The following improvements have been implemented:

-- Adoption of DPoS: Allows anyone to participate as a validator through staking
+- Adoption of DPoS: Allows anyone to participate as a validator through staking.
-- Validator selection: Chosen via VRF based on staking amount and validation diligence
+- Validator selection: Chosen via VRF based on staking amount and validation diligence.
-- Reward system and diligence metrics
+- Reward system and diligence metrics.
-- Concept of epoch: Defines a unit where the validator set changes
+- Concept of epoch: Defines a unit where the validator set changes.
-- Inclusion of consensus proof in the agreement process
+- Inclusion of consensus proof in the agreement process.
-- Improved miner worker operations
+- Improved miner worker operations.
-- Enhanced block header verification
+- Enhanced block header verification.

 ### Terminology
 - `Staker`: A participant who stakes an amount exceeding the minimum staking threshold.
-Candidates for validators during an epoch
+Candidates for validators during an epoch.
-- `Validator`: Same as Validator in IBFT.
-Must be a staker to become a validator
+- `Validator`: Block validation participant(Same as Validator in IBFT).
+Must be a staker to become a validator.
-- `Proposer`: Same as Proposer in IBFT
+- `Proposer`: A block validation participant that is chosen to propose block in a consensus round(Same as Proposer in IBFT).
-- `Epoch`: The duration during which a fixed validator set remains active, represented in the number of blocks
+- `Epoch`: The duration during which a fixed validator set remains active, represented in the number of blocks.
 - `Epoch block`: The last block of an epoch.
-It records cumulative diligence for all stakers and defines the validator set for the next epoch
+It records cumulative diligence for all stakers and defines the validator set for the next epoch.
-- `Sequence`: Same as Sequence in IBFT
+- `Sequence`: Sequence number of a proposal.
+A sequence number should be greater than all previous sequence numbers.
+Currently each proposed block height is its associated sequence number(Same as Sequence in IBFT).
-- `Round`: Same as Round in IBFT
+- `Round`: Consensus round.
+A round starts with the proposer creating a block proposal and ends with a block commitment or round change(Same as Round in IBFT).
 - `Diligence`: Measures validation activity based on the total number of previous seals (previous prepare and commit seals) recorded in the epoch block during an epoch
-- `Round state`: Same as Round state in IBFT
+- `Round state`: Consensus messages of a specific sequence and round, including pre-prepare message, prepare message, and commit message(Same as Round state in IBFT).
-- `Backlog`: Same as Backlog in IBFT
+- `Backlog`: The storage to keep future consensus messages(Same as Backlog in IBFT).
-- `Consensus proof`: Unlike IBFT, which only had commit seals, WBFT includes prepare seals and seals for previous block verification.
+- `Consensus proof`: The commitment signatures of a block that can prove the block has gone through the consensus process in IBFT.
+Unlike IBFT, which only had commit seals, WBFT includes prepare seals and seals for previous block verification.
 Previous seals are part of the consensus process.

 Removed from IBFT
 - `Snapshot`